stevapple/gsoc-2021-writeups/README.md

 This project is intended to be the prototype of a new Swift feature, which will eventually go through the [Swift Evolution](https://github.com/apple/swift-evolution) process.
 The Swift Forums thread of the Evolution proposal is [here](https://forums.swift.org/t/pitch-swiftpm-support-for-swift-scripts-revision/46717).

 I will continue to push the work forward after GSoC, until it completes the Evolution process.
+For more details, see the **_Next Steps_** part of each write-up.

 I regard it as a really exciting and promising feature, and I hope you'll like it.

-Feel free to leave your comment!
+Please feel free to leave your comment!